Webcraft-Myplanet/unicornfactory/tmp/tests/README.txt

 Pay attention to the output and install any missing libraries.
 # *Get Selenium server.*
 #* Download the standalone *Selenium Server (formerly the Selenium RC Server)* jar at http://docs.seleniumhq.org/download/ and save it anywhere you'd like.
 Here is a direct link: [Selenium Server jar|http://selenium.googlecode.com/files/selenium-server-standalone-2.33.0.jar].
+# The latest selenium driver seems to work.
 # *Get the chromedriver to use Selinium with Chrome.*
 #* Selenium is able to drive Firefox and Safari without any extra drivers.
 In order to drive Chrome [download the chromedriver|http://code.google.com/p/chromedriver/] for your OS and place it on your path.
 # *Create local configuration*